slr-ladders/theladders.github.com/README.markdown

 Make sure My Name is *exactly* the name you have in your http://dev.theladders.com/ourteam profile.
 At the end of the post it'll link your byline to your profile page automagically.
 Don't break it.
 Take a look at the existing categories of other posts and see if yours fits.
 If not, ask @seantallen or @johnconnolly about approriate categorization.
-Lastly, put it in published: false.
+Lastly, leave the published: false.
 You'll still be able to see it in preview mode, but you'll ensure you don't accidentally publish it by doing so.

 Got that?
 Good, moving on to content.